-• If the County Plan or one of its providers decides that you do not qualify to receive any Medi-Cal substance use treatment services because you do not meet the medical necessity criteria.

-- If your provider thinks you need a substance use service and asks the County Plan for approval, but the County Plan does not agree and denies your provider's request or changes the type or frequency of service.
+- If your County Plan or one of the County Plan providers decides that you do not qualify to receive any Medi-Cal SUD treatment services because you do not meet the medical necessity criteria. - If your provider thinks you need a SUD service and asks the County Plan for approval, but the County Plan does not agree and denies your provider's request, or changes the type or frequency of service.
 Most of the time you will receive a Notice of Adverse Benefit Determination before you receive the service, but sometimes the Notice of Adverse Benefit Determination will come after you already received the service, or while you are receiving the service.
-If you get a Notice of Adverse Benefit Determination after you have already received the service, you do not have to pay for the service. - If your provider has asked the County Plan for approval, but the County Plan needs more information to make a decision and doesn't complete the approval process on time. - If the County Plan does not provide services to you based on the timelines the County Plan has set up.
-Call the County Plan to find out the specific county timeline standards. - If you file a grievance with the County Plan and the County Plan does not get back to you with a written decision on your grievance within 90 calendar days.
+If you get a Notice of Adverse Benefit Determination after you have already received the service you do not have to pay for the service. - If your provider has asked the County Plan for approval, but the County Plan needs more information to make a decision and doesn't complete the approval process on time. - If your County Plan does not provide services to you based on the timelines the County Plan has set up.
+Call your County Plan to find out if the County Plan has set up timeline standards. - If you file a grievance with the County Plan and the County Plan does not get back to you with a written decision on your grievance within 90 calendar days.
 If you file an appeal with the County Plan and the County Plan does not get back to you with a written decision on your appeal within 30 calendar days or, if you filed an expedited appeal, and did not receive a response within 72 hours.

-Will I always get a Notice of Adverse Benefit Determination when I don't get the services I want?
+Will I Always Get A Notice Of Adverse Benefit Determination When I Don't Get The Services I Want?